Clastic rock: Metamorphic clastic rocks

 Clastic metamorphic rocks include breccias formed in faults, as well as some protomylonite and pseudotachylite.
 Occasionally, metamorphic rocks can be brecciated via hydrothermal fluids, forming a hydrofracture breccia.

 Hydrothermal clastic rocks

-Hydrothermal clastic rocks are generally restricted to those formed by hydrofracture, the process by which hydrothermal circulation cracks and brecciates the wall rocks and fills it in with veins.
+Hydrothermal clastic rocks are generally restricted to those formed by hydrofracture, the process by which hydrothermal circulation cracks and brecciates the wall rocks and fills them in with veins.
 This is particularly prominent in epithermal ore deposits and is associated with alteration zones around many intrusive rocks, especially granites.
 Many skarn and greisen deposits are associated with hydrothermal breccias.

 Impact breccias

 A fairly rare form of clastic rock may form during meteorite impact.
 This is composed primarily of ejecta; clasts of country rock, melted rock fragments, tektites (glass ejected from the impact crater) and exotic fragments, including fragments derived from the impactor itself.

 Identifying a clastic rock as an impact breccia requires recognising shatter cones, tektites, spherulites, and the morphology of an impact crater, as well as potentially recognizing particular chemical and trace element signatures, especially osmiridium.